 "The End of an Error?" is my first limited-edition capsule collection and a nod to Malevich's Suprematist Compositions from 1916.
 The art is printed on sweatshirts handcrafted in Canada by House of Blanks and Roopa Knitting Mills, the world's best fleece makers.

-Agit-Pop's Twitter handle has earned 180M impressions, 14M video views, and 80K followers in just over two years.
+Agit-Pop's Twitter handle earned 180M impressions, 14M video views, and 77K followers in under three years.
 A few notable likes, retweets, and replies: Judd Apatow, Patricia Arquette, Paul Feig, Adam McKay, Kara Swisher... oh, and Cher.

-I'm the owner and creative director of the brand.
+I'm the artist, the owner, and the brand's creative director.
 Before Agit-Pop, I worked in digital media.
 A highlight was writing and directing a short film featuring Katie Holmes.

-I'm an Australian American and an alum of GQ, Interview, and Instyle - Bradley Young.
+An Australian American; I'm an alum of US GQ, US Instyle, and Andy Warhol's Interview - Bradley Young.